 1. Update installed anti-virus application to have the latest definition file.

 2. Reboot Windows in Safe Mode

 – After turning on the power, press F8 on the keyboard.

 3. Thoroughly scan the system and clean/delete all infected file(s).
 Please see below.

 4. Delete/Modify any values added to the registry if present.
 Refer to associated Windows Registry Entries.

 – Click on Start.
 Search or Run regedit.exe to begin registry editor.

-Note: You may refer to links on sidebar for a complete tutorial on Safe Mode and Registry Editor.
+Note: You may refer to Tools & Resources area for a complete tutorial on Safe Mode and Registry Editor.

 5. Exit registry editor and restart Windows.

 Most of the time, Trojan associated with a rogue program will disable Windows functionalities and prevent the compromised computer from executing any application including antivirus program locally installed.
 If this happens, you can try using a McAfee Portable Antivirus called Stinger.
 You can download it for free.